Editing an Existing Site Entry and Editing Form Fields

 At some point, you may find the need to edit an existing site entry in your Vault.
-While you can do this from your Online Vault and the LastPass Icon dropdown menu, the easiest way is through your Local Vault.
+Making changes can be made from either the Local Vault via the browser extension, or the Online Vault via the LastPass website.

 Automatically Saved Sites

 When you go to Edit an automatically saved site entry in your Vault, the Edit dialog will look like this:

 - Require Password Reprompt – forces a master password reprompt whenever this entry is edited or used

 - AutoLogin – Forces an autologin when manually visiting the site

 - Disable Autofill – Prevents autofilling when manually visiting the site

 - Edit Form Fields (detailed in the next section)

 Allows you to manipulate and change any fields and data that LastPass may have saved when it automatically recorded the site login credentials.
 Sometimes LastPass can accidentally pick up an extra field on a site (like a Search field), which can complicate logins.
 Using Edit Form Fields, you can delete any extra data not relevant to the site login.
 This ability can be useful when you are having trouble autofilling or autologging into a site entry using LastPass.

 Editing a manually saved site entry is as easy as editing an automatically saved site entry.
 The only difference with manually saved entries is that you will not see a separate ‘Edit Form Fields’ button.
 The form fields appear directly in the site entry, along with username and password controls.
 Manually saved entries look like this: